-Running a farm can be overwhelming–even if it is a small, 1 acre hobby farm.
+Running a homestead can be overwhelming–even if it is a small, 1 acre hobby farm.
 There is so much to do, so much that we can’t forget.
-A farm calls for a plan for farm organization and management.
+Your homestead success may be tied to your home management in ways that you may not realize.

 I am a big fan of organization, but I wasn’t always.
 There was a time in my life when I felt so out of control that I didn’t have any idea where to even start to find peace.
 I prayed about it.
 What’s funny about prayer is that you think you are praying for one thing, then you get another.
 This was one of those situations.